Freddie Foster

 Frederick James H. Foster (born December 1995) is an English first-class cricketer.

 Foster was born in Westminster and educated at Eltham College and Durham University.
 From Durham he progressed to study for a PhD in chemistry at St Cross College, Oxford.
 While studying at Oxford, he made a single appearance for Oxford University against Cambridge University in The University Matches of 2019 at Fenner's.
 Foster took three wickets in the match with his slow left-arm orthodox bowling, taking the wickets of Nathan Johns in the Cambridge first innings, in addition to Nick Taylor and Edward Hyde in their second-innings, finishing with match figures of 3 for 80.
-He batted once in the Oxford, scoring a single run before being run out by James Vitali.
+He batted once in the Oxford innings, scoring a single run before being run out by James Vitali.